Program Overview

 Teachers are available to provide individual support in a face-to-face virtual meeting format or on-site at the Academic Lab, as schedules permit.

-9-12 students are enrolled in courses in accordance with Michigan Merit Curriculum graduation requirements.
-Student schedules will vary based on the requirements and credit needs.
+9-12 students are enrolled in courses in accordance with the Center Line Public Schools Board of Education graduation requirements, currently 23 credit hours.
+Student course schedules will vary based on the requirements and credit needs.
 All students have career explorations and study skills as part of their virtual learning experience.

-Academy 21 teachers and student mentors support the online learning experience by monitoring student progress and providing feedback to students.
+Academy 21 teachers and student mentors support the learning experience by monitoring student progress and providing feedback to students.
 Teachers may customize courses to meet the individual needs of students.
-Some courses offer a blend of synchronous and asynchronous lessons.
+Some courses offer a blend of hands-on and online lessons.

 Specialized programs for reading and math are available as electives for students who demonstrate a need for academic interventions.